Lawrence Lasker

 Lawrence Charles Lasker (born October 7, 1949) is an American screenwriter and producer who entered American film in 1983 as writer of the movie WarGames.
+He has two Oscar nominations.

 Biography

 Lasker was born in Los Angeles County, California.
 He is the son of actor Jane Greer and producer Edward Lasker.
 His paternal grandfather was businessman Albert Lasker and his paternal step-grandmothers were actor Doris Kenyon and Mary Woodard Lasker.
 He graduated from the Phillips Exeter Academy in 1967 and attended Yale University, as did his father.